Preparing to go

 We will email you more information leading up to your scheduled session.

-You must have faculty approval, with courses approved for cross-credit, prior to exchange.
+You must have faculty approval, with courses approved for cross-credit, prior to exchange as part of supporting documentation.
 Submit at least one completed course approval to 360 International by the deadline (1 June for Semester Two exchanges, 1 November for Semester One exchanges).
 You can continue to obtain and submit new course approvals after the deadline as needed.

 If eligible for student loan and/or student allowance support during your exchange, you will need to complete the Overseas Study Application Form for StudyLink.